 Top 5 Brunch Spots in Mississauga

-They say breakfast is the most important meal of the day and I concur -- especially weekend brunch.
-Brunch offers more than just the standard every day breakfast fare that typically serves to simply satisfy your morning hunger or take care of that hangover.
+They say breakfast is the most important meal of the day, and I concur — although I’m a bigger fan of weekend brunch.
+Brunch offers more than just the standard everyday breakfast fare that satisfies your morning hunger or takes care of that hangover.

 Here are the Top 5 brunch spots in Mississauga:

-Look out Mississauga!
-Chef Massimo Capra and his signature 'stache and big personality are in our city.
-Chef Massimo recently opened a restaurant called Capra's Kitchen in his hometown of Mississauga in the former Villa La Bella space along Lakeshore Rd. in the Clarkson neighbourhood.
-Chef Massimo is an accomplished celebrity chef, TV personality, author and Saugaboy who has an extensive resume.
+Capra’s Kitchen has been busy day and night since it opened its doors in Mississauga’s Clarkson neighbourhood a few years ago.
+Chef Massimo is an accomplished celebrity chef, TV personality, author and ‘Sauga native with an extensive resume.
 Starting from the ground up, his career began when he first started toiling in kitchens in Italy.
 He made his way to Toronto in the early 80s and worked in a few notable fine dining establishments in the city.
-His brand new restaurant offers lunch, dinner and weekend brunch that features some eggs benny that are heavy on the porcetta.
+Capra’s Kitchen offers lunch, dinner and weekend brunch with a delicious eggs Benedict dish that’s heavy on the porchetta.
 You also don’t want to miss the pancakes or French toast!